fusor/fusor-nulecule-library/README.md

 3. docker tag {hash} miq-memcached-atomicapp
 4. docker build miq-postgresql-atomicapp
 5. docker tag {hash} miq-postgresql-atomicapp
-6. copy miq-app-atomicapp/answers.conf.gen to miq-app-atomicapp/answers.conf
-7. Edit any values you want to change.
+7. Edit any values you want to change in miq-app-atomicapp/answers.conf.
 The db must be named vmdb_production
 8. Ensure you have two 2Gi pv's. oc get pv's to inspect.
-If necessary: oc create -f extras/pv01i.yaml; oc create -f extras/pv02.yaml
+If necessary: oc create -f extras/pv01.yaml; oc create -f extras/pv02.yaml
-9. For whatever project you choose to use you must give the user privileges to run the miq-app pod ..* Using the miq namespace in the answers file as an example: oadm policy add-scc-to-user privileged system:serviceaccount:miq:default
+9. For whatever project you choose to use you must give the user privileges to run the miq-app pod
+* Using the miq namespace in the answers file as an example: oadm policy add-scc-to-user privileged system:serviceaccount:miq:default
 10. atomicapp run miq-app-appliance
 11. oc create -f extras/miq-route.yaml